- Photograph monkeys, sloths, rare birds, and other wildlife.

 Costa Rica has protected nearly a quarter of its land from development, creating a refuge for countless species and ensuring that its cloud forests, steaming volcanoes, and pristine beaches will be around for generations to come.
 From the rain forest to the coast, discover Costa Rica's incredible biodiversity.
-Through an On Assignment project of your choice—Photography, Wildlife & Conservation, or Community Service—set out to investigate and document Costa Rica's stewardship of its diverse ecosystems.
+Through an On Assignment project of your choice—Photography or Wildlife & Conservation—set out to investigate and document Costa Rica's stewardship of its diverse ecosystems.

 Monteverde and San Luis